IliaLarchenko/abstract_reasoning/README.md

-# 5. Other useful ideas.
+# 5. Other useful ideas

 ## 5.1 Testing
 This is the first Kaggle competition where I have covered almost everything I have done with a unit tests.